monselda/Project-Windows-Assistant/README.md

       - If the user wants to create calendar reminders, the application will set reminders on Google Calendar.
       - The user will also be given notifications about upcoming reminders in the Google Calendar.
     - Questions
-      - If the user asks a question, the application will return an answer from the Wolfram's cloud.
+      - If the user asks a question, the application will return an answer from Wolfram's cloud.

 **Use Case Diagram**